-I make veggie burgers quite often, but they’re usually bean– or lentil-based, rather than ‘meaty’.
-So this time I tried something a bit different, and made these vegan ‘chicken’ burgers using TVP!
+I make veggie burgers quite often, but they're usually bean burgers or lentil burgers, rather than 'meaty' ones.
+So this time I tried something a bit different, and made these vegan 'chicken' burgers using TVP!
 Pile them high with sauces and salad for a tasty vegan burger.

 Vegetarian 'chicken' burgers

 It's hard to beat a good veggie burger - there's something super satisfying about picking up a big bun stuffed with a tasty burger and plenty of salad, and taking a huge bite.
 My usual cheesy lentil burgers are insanely good, but this time I fancied something a bit meatier, and decided to try making a meat-style veggie burger instead.